-How many of your target customer are there?
+What amount of your target customers are there?
 How can you break them into groups?
 Which ones are more interested than others?
 Where are they located?
 Who are they (Women? men in their 50’s?
 Lawyers in Colorado?)?

 How much are they willing to spend?
 What do they spend on similar things already?
 How much is it worth to them?
-How much money do they have available to spend on things like this?
-How much do they waste not having this solution?
+What amount of money do they have available to spend on things like this?
+What amount do they waste not having this solution?

 What has been happening in the industry over time?
 Is it growing?
 Shrinking?
 What is the CAGR (compound annual growth rate)?
 Is there relevant change in the industry that has happened recently or is expected to disrupt historical volumes in the future?